oVirt/ovirt-site/source/community/user-stories/users-and-providers.html.md

 [Silesian University in Opava](//www.slu.cz/slu/en), Opava, Czech Republic
 The Silesian University in Opava, a member of European University Association, belongs among the top five universities created after 1989.
 Immediately after its inception, the university began to provide students comprehensive education in the fields of humanities and economics.
 </div>

+To learn more on oVirt partners in education, visit the [case studies](https://www.ovirt.org/community/user-stories/user-stories/) page.

 ## oVirt Professional Services / Integrators